PeterJohnBishop/PeterJohnBishop/README.md

 - 🔭 I’m currently working on [vigilant-tribble-aws, a repo where I explore how to make requests to Amazon Web Services to use tools like S3, Rekognition, and DynamoDB.](https://github.com/Pierre81385/vigilant-tribble-aws)

-- 🌱 I’m currently learning **AWS Rekognition and Socket.IO**
+- 🌱 I’m currently learning SwiftUI

 - 👯 I’m looking to collaborate on **any full stack application!
-I primarily use React and Flutter, but I'm eager to use Angular to get some Typescript exposure.
-I want to try EVERYTHING just to see!**
+Currently I'm focusing on mobile app development with SwiftUI!

-- 🤝 I’m looking for help with **Typescript.
-I really want to understand rather than just porting over my javascript and resolving the mimimum to get it working.**
+- 🤝 I’m looking for help with application architechture.

 - 👨‍💻 All of my favorite projects, and more about me, available at [www.peterjohnbishop.com](www.peterjohnbishop.com)

-- 💬 Ask me about **API's, ClickUp, Flutter, React, or my dog!**
+- 💬 Ask me about **API's, SwiftUI, ClickUp, Flutter, React, or my dog!**

 - 📫 How to reach me **pjb.den@gmail.com**